naveen-bandela-au2/hbs-extension/README.md

 - HTML (.html)
 - JavaScript (.js)

+##IN future to are trying to bring more languages

 ## Snippets command

 Below is a list of all available handlebar snippets and the command of each one.
 The **⇥** means the `TAB` key.